Jozef Cleber: Orchestration of Indonesia Raya

 In 1950, Jusuf Ronodipuro (then the Studio Head of Radio Republik Indonesia), requested that Cleber arrange Indonesia Raya for orchestra, upon which Cleber began a preliminary study on the history and actual impression the anthem intended to convey, and concluded that he sensed a Marseillaise impression in Indonesia Raya.
 Cleber's first arrangement was subsequently recorded in the RRI Studio, Central Jakarta, in early 1951, involving Cleber's orchestra and two other RRI orchestras.
 The initial response to the orchestration was warm and Cleber joined Ronodipuro to present the recording to President Sukarno.
 However, upon hearing it, Sukarno commented that the arrangement was too embellished.

 Sukarno wanted Indonesia Raya to be as majestic as the Dutch national anthem, Wilhelmus.
 Wilhelmus has a slow tempo (largo), whereas Indonesia Raya was intended to have a march tempo (Tempo di marcia), which led to Cleber's initial disagreement with the president over the orchestration.
 He began to work on the second arrangement, and the tempo was changed to Maestoso con bravura, ("majestically and with bravura").
-Sukarno liked the second arrangement better; however he thought that there should be a part in the anthem that expresses beauty, softness, and sweetness, just prior to the climactic refrain.
+Sukarno liked the second arrangement better; however, he thought that there should be a part in the anthem that expresses beauty, softness, and sweetness, just prior to the climactic refrain.
 In the third arrangement, Cleber modified the verses right before the chorus to employ the string section, whereas the chorus itself was accompanied by the timpani, cymbal, and brass section.
 Sukarno considered this arrangement perfect and approved it.

+Personal life

+On 8 February 1939, Clever married Elisa Magdelijns (1917–2007), with whom he had a daughter, Yvonne Charlotte Cleber.
+The couple later divorced on 25 September 1951.
+Three months later, on 12 December 1951, he married Johanna Dirkje de Bruijn (born 1923), a cabaretière, in Jakarta.
+From this marriage, his second daughter, Karian, was born.